KevinMena/GameCodingComplete/engine/include/locale_handling/specification.md

 ## Da Rules

+- The Locale Setup must be done before any IO operation.

 - **DO NOT** change the C Locale at runtime, it will be a global change that will break any text IO operation happening at the same time (threads).

 - **DO NOT** change the global settings of C++ or the ones of cin, cout and cerr.